Yang0706/BUPT-Courseworks/lab4指北.md

 ### hdfs命令搭建环境

-First, let’s have a look at what is currently available in  HDFS: You can browse the contents of a remote HDFS folder through the **hadoop fs –ls** command, which is similar to the Unix listing command.
+First, let’s have a look at what is currently available in  HDFS: You can browse the contents of a remote HDFS folder through the **hadoop fs -ls** command, which is similar to the Unix listing command.
 If you specify no parameters you will check your empty home holder.

 You can check the root folder of HDFS by running  **hadoop fs -ls /**